 I’ve heard hundreds of stories about individual battles with Lyme disease.
 The men and women who share these stories know what it’s like to experience suffering and fatigue.
-They know what it’s like to go from one doctor’s expensive appointment to the other in search of the treatment they need.
-They know how hard it is to explain Lyme to their friends and family, many of whom, with the best of intentions, encourage them to try harder and even question whether they have the disease at all.
+They know what it’s like to go from one expensive doctor’s appointment to the next in search of help.
+They know how hard it is to explain Lyme to their friends and family, many of whom, with the best of intentions, tell them to try harder or question whether Lyme is real.

 The hundreds of people I’ve talked to also have one thing in common — every single one wants his or her own Lyme disease success story.

 My Lyme Disease Success Story

 My own experience with the medical system wasn’t nearly as bad as the experiences many people face.
 Many people don’t know they have Lyme disease until days, weeks, months, or even years after they contract the disease.
 They feel tired and suffer from brain fog and don’t know why.
 Doctors test for the wrong things or offer incorrect diagnoses.
 While these experiences are common, my experience was different.
 I found the tick the day I was bit.
 I recognized the danger and started 21 days of antibiotics immediately.